WayFAST: Navigation with Predictive Traversability in the Field: Experimental Results

 We compare our approach (WayFAST) with BADGR, a state-of-the-art learning based approach presented in \cite{kahn2021badgr}.
 In addition, we also compare against 2 other baselines - 1. a naive method that blindly follows the goal (Blind Pursuit) using the same kinodynamic model and MPPI used in WayFAST but disregarding the traversability map, 2. a LiDAR-based algorithm that generates a traversability map according to geometric obstacles.
 Both Blind Pursuit and the LiDAR-based method use our same control framework, with the only modification being the perception system.
 We specify a point goal location and initially position the robot to face the opposite direction for all experiments.

-Table \ref{table:forest} shows our results in a forest-like environment, where WayFAST was able to reach the goal as many times as the LiDAR baseline.
-It is important to note that LiDAR has a 270 degree field-of-view, while WayFAST only uses a camera with a 69 degree field-of-view, allowing the LiDAR baseline to provide a larger set of path solutions.
-We can also conclude, since the LiDAR baseline uses all of the components from WayFAST (i.e., the kynodynamic model, model predictive controller, and state estimator), similar performance could be obtained for WayFAST with a wider field-of-view.
-The blind pursuit baseline always crashed into an obstacle or getting stuck in untraversable areas.
+Table \ref{table:forest} and Fig. \ref{fig:comparison-badgr} show our results in a forest-like environment, where WayFAST was able to reach the goal as many times as the LiDAR baseline.
+It is important to note that LiDAR has a 270 degree field-of-view and a longer detection range, while WayFAST only uses a camera with a 69 degree field-of-view that points slightly downwards.
+This allows the LiDAR baseline to provide a larger set of path solutions.
+Since the LiDAR baseline uses all of the components from WayFAST (i.e., the kinodynamic model, model predictive controller, and state estimator), we expect that similar performance could be obtained for WayFAST with the same range of predictions.
+The blind pursuit baseline always crashed into an obstacle or got stuck in untraversable areas.
 BADGR was able to navigate for a long period but never reached the goal.
 It could be because BADGR learns not only the traversability representation but also the robot's dynamic model and our dataset was not rich enough for the neural network to properly learn the necessary dynamics.
 In addition, WayFAST uses depth and skip connections, which can help in the learning process for small datasets.